|

 value implemented.

-- Note after touch: implemented
+- Channel after touch: implemented (steers plucking

 - Controller 7: Volume controller for the ebow

-mechanism (tuner board) Setting this controller to a non-zero
+mechanism (tuner board) Setting this controller to a non-zero value

-value automatically enables the ebow.
+automatically enables the ebow.
+This is implemented in the firmware,

 - Controller 20: Set string tuning [defaults to